Hidden away from the busy main roads you will find a secret city of medieval streets, narrow alleyways, hidden courtyards and ancient buildings.

 On this unique walk you will explore the streets of hidden London and be introduced to the tucked away places where history was made and where time stands still.

-You will duck into ancient courtyards where the everyday life of London has been going on, day in and day out, for nigh on 2,000 years.
+You will enter courtyards where the everyday life of London has been going on for nigh on 2,000 years; and you will view an ancient gatehouse, constructed in latter years of the 16th Century.

-You will encounter gabled houses that survived the Great Fire of London (1666) and you will uncover secluded churchyards and hidden thoroughfares from which the past has yet to depart.
+You will encounter gabled houses that survived the Great Fire of London (1666); and see an ancient structure that dates back to 1123.

 But, your guide won't just point at these streets and buildings and bombard you with dry dates and dusty facts.